 For purposes of the Unfunded Mandates Reform Act of 1995 (Pub.
-L. 104-4), as well as Executive Order 12875, these rules do not include any Federal mandate that may result in expenditures by State, local, or tribal governments, and does not impose an annual burden exceeding \$100 million on the private sector.
+L. 104-4), as well as Executive Order 12875, this rule does not include any Federal mandate that may result in expenditures by State, local, or tribal governments, and does not impose an annual burden exceeding \$100 million on the private sector.